discoleo/R/Stat/Infx/Infx.md

 3. Huang, N. E. et al. The empirical mode decomposition and the Hilbert spectrum for nonlinear and non-stationary time series analysis.
 Proc.
 R. Soc.
 Lond.
 A 454, 903–995 (1998).

-4. Balabdaoui1, Fadoua & Mohr, Dirk.
+4. Balabdaoui, Fadoua & Mohr, Dirk.
 Age-stratified discrete compartment model of the COVID 19 epidemic with application to Switzerland.
 Nature (2020).

 5. TODO